DennisPing/Windows-10-Cpp-MinGW64/README.md

 [SFML Downloads Page](https://www.sfml-dev.org/download/sfml/2.5.1/)

-1. Download GCC 7.3.0 MinGW (DW2) - 32-bit
+1. Download GCC 7.3.0 MinGW (SEH) - 64-bit
     - Place this SFML folder somewhere safe like `C:\Users\yourname\Documents\`.
 Don't lose this folder!
     - We don't want the Visual C++ versions.
-    - The 32-bit version worked on my Windows 10 64-bit computer.
+    - The 32-bit version should work as well if you want to use that instead.

-2. We do NOT want to manually tell the GCC compiler where to find our SFML library.
-Doing this will suck because GCC and Cmake will not be able to find SFML by itself.
+2. We do NOT want to manually tell the GCC/G++ compiler where to find our SFML library.
+Doing this will suck because GCC/G++ and Cmake will not be able to find SFML by itself.
 3. We WANT to add this SFML library as a `choco` package into our computer.
 4. Use this Github code to help add SFML as a `choco` package.